wp-plugins/ehive-object-details/readme.txt

 4. Click the "Activate plugin" link below the plugin's name

 == Changelog ==
+= 2.1.5 =
+* Fixed rewrite rule so plugin will work on a page that has a parent page.

 = 2.1.4 =
 * Removed the broken "Replace page title with object name" option.
 * Wrapped eHive Object field values with a span and class ehive-field-value to allow for easy styling.